Keats/dbmigrate/README.md

 `.` (dot) is not allowed in a migration name as it is the filename separator character.

+### Using the library
+Migrations can also be done programmatically and is how the CLI tool is built.

+You will need to add the `dbmigrate-lib` dependency to your `Cargo.toml` file.
+The best example to see how how to make it work is to look at the `dbmigrate` directory, which uses it to implement the CLI tool.

 ## Test locally
 Build the project first with `cargo build`.
 Assuming you use the docker images in the Makefile for pg and mysql: